patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 [**View styles**](/guidelines/colors) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>

 ### Usage and behavior guidelines
 Should you use a wizard or a form to solve this problem?
 How do you write a good button label?
 Which navigation makes the most sense?
-Check out our design guidelines to choose and use the right components for your use case.
+Get answers by clicking the Design guidelines tab associated within each component page.

 [**View usage and behavior guidelines**](/components/about-modal/design-guidelines) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>